The top 5 360-degree surveying cameras for mobile mapping in 2021.

 Price: $15,000

-The Ladybug 5 is currently owned by FLIR (formerly Point Grey Research) and was once the most widely used camera in the market for 360° imaging.
-Many of its key features such as global shutter sensors, accuracy level of 2 mm at 10 m and 8K resolution were what helped make it a popular and sought after camera for surveying and street mapping services.
+The Ladybug 5, from FLIR (formerly Point Grey Research), was once the most widely used camera in the market for 360° imaging.
+Many of its key features, such as global shutter sensors, an accuracy level of 2 mm at 10 m, and 8K resolution, contributed to its popularity and desirability as a camera for surveying and street mapping services.

 The Pros:

-The camera has been one of the more favored choices due to the fact that it is not locked into its vendor, allowing for more versatility in use, and making it ideal for governments and companies which already possessed their own software system for processing the data retrieved by the camera.
-And it also has a IP65 rating, which puts it above such cameras as the iSTAR Pulsar, in terms of durability.
+The camera is typically a favorite because it is not vendor-locked.
+This allows for more versatility in use, making it ideal for governments and companies that already possess their own data-processing software system.
+And it also has an IP65 rating, which puts it above such cameras as the iSTAR Pulsar, in terms of durability.

 The Cons:

 The Ladybug 5 camera is promoted as providing a wide range of functionality, allowing users to record, process, and export spherical content with ease.
-However, while this might have been true several years ago when it was first developed and brought to market, now the Ladybug 5 is known to be difficult to use and the Ladybug price is consider fairly expensive due to the lack of upgrades in recent time.
+However, while this might have been true several years ago when it was first developed and brought to market, now the Ladybug 5 is known to be difficult to use, and the Ladybug price is considered fairly expensive due to the lack of upgrades in recent times.

 Conclusion:

-While it was once the best-in-class, and widely used, it has now been surpassed by its various competitors in every field and specification possible.
-Previous and current clients of Ladybug 5 are now on the search for a new camera which will replace their outdated technology.
+While it was once the best-in-class and popular, various competitors now surpass it in every field and specification possible.
+Previous and current clients of Ladybug 5 are now on the search for a new camera that will replace their outdated technology.

 Check out these newer articles comparing the Mosaic camera systems to the Ladybug cameras:

-What the difference between a camera and a camera system
+What is the difference between a camera and a camera system

 3. Insta360 Pro Camera